BereketRetta/Math-Magician/README.md

   - go to the directory that you want to clone the repository in.
   - right click and choose Git Bash here.
   - type "git clone https://github.com/BereketRetta/Math-Magician.git".
+  - run "npm install"
-  - run "npm install" and then "npm start"
+  - run "npm start"

 ## Author